apache/inlong-website/docs/sdk/tubemq-sdk/go.md

 cfg.Producer.Topics = []string{"demo", "demo_0", "demo_1"}
 ```

-After the configuration is completed, create a new instance of Producer.
-During this process, the SDK will register to the TubeMQ Master and send a heartbeat to get the metadata of the topic:
+After the configuration is completed, create a new instance of `Producer`.
+During this process, the `SDK` will register to the `TubeMQ Master` and send a heartbeat to get the metadata of the topic:

 ```go
 p, err := client.NewProducer(cfg)